- What percentage of Oracle database customers are on which version of their database?

 If this estimate is roughly correct, then Oracle still has at least 91% of the overall support market for Oracle support.
 Oracle does little to improve its acquired applications, and Oracle customers are not purchasing the most recent versions of the Oracle database.

 This means that every year that passes, Oracle Support becomes an increasingly wasteful proposition.
-That is, support is being paid on items where the bulk of development is at least ten years old.
+Support is being paid on items where the bulk of development is at least ten years old.
 Any software vendor would love to collect support revenues on stable old applications into perpetuity.

 The Oracle Consulting Advice Question

-Oracle Consulting Partners can be useful suppliers if the objective is to perform work that is line with what Oracle wants the customer to do, however, as soon as the objective contradicts what Oracle wants, the Oracle Consulting Partners become a liability because they lack any independence from Oracle.
-They lack the right to provide information that is contrary to Oracle’s views, even if they wanted to.
+Oracle Consulting Partners can be useful suppliers if the objective is to perform work in line with what Oracle wants the customer to do.
+However, as soon as the objective contradicts what Oracle wants, the Oracle Consulting Partners become a liability because they lack any independence from Oracle.
+They lack the right to provide information contrary to Oracle’s views, even if they wanted to.

-A lack of independent advice from Oracle Consulting Partners is a particular problem as many customers are seeking to reduce their Oracle exposure.
+A lack of independent advice from Oracle Consulting Partners is a particular problem as many customers seek to reduce their Oracle exposure.
 Oracle repeatedly scores as the vendor that customers would most like to minimize their exposure to in the future in every survey of this type.

-- Oracle Consulting Partners want customers to upgrade their Oracle database versions, not necessarily because it is good for customers, but because they can charge for making the change, and they add skills and experience to their resumes.
+- Oracle Consulting Partners wants customers to upgrade their Oracle database versions, not necessarily because it is good for customers, but because they can charge for making the change.
+They add skills and experience to their resumes.

-- Oracle Consulting Partners cannot credibly advise on license matters or on 3rd party support or on using open source databases.
-This is because every answer to every question from Oracle Consulting Partners is to maximize the money paid from the customer to the Oracle Consulting Partner and to Oracle.
+- Oracle Consulting Partners cannot credibly advise on license matters or 3rd party support or on using open source databases.
+Every answer to every question from Oracle Consulting Partners is to maximize the customer’s money to the Oracle Consulting Partner and Oracle.

-- Oracle Consulting Partners are conduits of information about the customer to Oracle, as they have frequent calls and meetings with Oracle, particularly the sales rep, that the customer is not informed about occurring.
+- Oracle Consulting Partners are conduits of information about the customer to Oracle.
+They have frequent calls and meetings with Oracle, particularly the sales rep, that the customer is not informed about occurring.

-The vast majority of Oracle customers do not believe that the more recent versions of the Oracle database are worth the time or effort or expense to migrate to.
-This topic has garnered very little attention in the IT media as Oracle funds most of the IT media entities in the form of paid placements and advertising.
+The vast majority of Oracle customers do not believe that the more recent versions of the Oracle database are worth the time, effort, or expense to migrate.
+This topic has garnered very little attention in the IT media as Oracle funds most IT media entities in the form of paid placements and advertising.
 One must “run the numbers” to see the degree to which the Oracle customer base is diverting from Oracle’s roadmap.

 The Oracle database’s compelling value and its differentiation are in significant decline.
-This has led many companies to avoid or at least postpone the most recent versions of the Oracle database, but in most cases, they have not taken the second logical step, which is to cut ties with Oracle support and to begin migrating in earnest to other databases.
+This has led many companies to avoid or at least postpone the most recent versions of the Oracle database.
+Still, in most cases, they have not taken the second logical step, which is to cut ties with Oracle support and begin migrating in earnest to other databases.

 Because not moving to the later versions of the Oracle database is a simple matter.

-Moving off of Oracle and off of Oracle Support is a much more complicated affair than not upgrading the database.
+Moving off of Oracle and Oracle Support is a much more complicated affair than not upgrading the database.